Sugar Nutrition UK welcomes the opportunity to respond to the AoMRC Report on Childhood Obesity and their media activities.

 To date there is little evidence on how food taxes affect what and how much people eat or if they have any impact on health.
 The research that is available predominately comes from mathematical modelling work using purchase data.
 This does not account for how people behave in the real world or take into account food waste or food swaps etc. Interestingly the report highlights that the Danish introduced a fat tax and were to extend this to sugar, however they fail to mention that the Danish Government scrapped this in November, and stated that ‘The suggestion to tax food for public health reasons are misguided at best, and counter-productive at worst’.

 The AoMRC have stated in interviews that the money raised from a soft drinks tax could be used to subsidise fruit and vegetables.
 However in their own report they highlight the need for more research on this before comment can be made on its effectiveness.
-A review by the World Health Organisation ‘found no direct scientific evidence of a causal relationship between policy-related economic instruments and food consumption’ and stated it was therefore insufficient evidence or preparation to support a food tax.
+A review published in the Bulletin of the World Health Organisation ‘found no direct scientific evidence of a causal relationship between policy-related economic instruments and food consumption’ and stated it was therefore insufficient evidence or preparation to support a food tax.
 Analysis by British researchers also indicates that not only does a food tax penalise those on lower incomes more, as they have to spend a higher proportion of their income on groceries, it could increase the wealth-health gap, resulting in detrimental unintended consequences.
 Research also suggests that selective food taxes can also change purchasing towards higher calorie options and therefore increase calorie intake.

 Sugar is not harmful or toxic.